stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/ooxmlcompliance/_index.md

 title: Aspose::Words::Saving::OoxmlCompliance enum
 linktitle: OoxmlCompliance
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::OoxmlCompliance enum.
-Allows to specify which OOXML specification will be used when saving in the DOCX format in C++.
+description: 'Aspose::Words::Saving::OoxmlCompliance enum.
+Allows to specify which OOXML specification will be used when saving in the DOCX format in C++.'
 type: docs
 weight: 7000
 url: /cpp/aspose.words.saving/ooxmlcompliance/